 We would start by advising that if you are wearing removable retainers, you should still wear your retainers full-time for the first 1-2 months to let the teeth settle in their new position and then wear them at night indefinitely.
 Yes, indefinitely, because all the other factors are working against you constantly.

 Trust us; you’ll want to keep them clean.

 The same as with your braces or clear aligners; if you don’t pay attention to your oral hygiene and keep your retainer clean, you’ll increase the risk of plaque build-up and tooth decay.

 - Permanent Retainers.
 These retainers remain bonded to the “inside face” of your teeth.
-Considering that this is the side where your tongue sits, we refer to these sets of retainers as a lingual retainer.
+Considering that this is the side where your tongue sits, we refer to these sets of retainers as lingual retainers.
 Make sure you carefully floss between your teeth and the retainer itself.
 Remove all food particles as best as you can with the help of a floss threader, Waterpik, or other tools your orthodontist recommends.

 - Removable Retainers.
 The best thing to do here would be to get a soft-bristled toothbrush and soak your orthodontic retainer in lukewarm water.
 Don’t leave your retainer out to dry while there’s still saliva on it.
 If you leave your retainers unattended, the saliva might create a film that gives it an unpleasant smell.
 Try to clean your retainers daily and carefully.